TomTranter/JellyBaMM/docs/contributing.md

 ### B. Writing your code

-5. liionpack is developed in [Python](https://en.wikipedia.org/wiki/Python_(programming_language)), and makes heavy use of [NumPy](https://en.wikipedia.org/wiki/NumPy) (see also [NumPy for MatLab users](https://numpy.org/doc/stable/user/numpy-for-matlab-users.html) and [Python for R users](http://blog.hackerearth.com/how-can-r-users-learn-python-for-data-science)).
+5. JellyBamm is developed in [Python](https://en.wikipedia.org/wiki/Python_(programming_language)), and makes heavy use of [NumPy](https://en.wikipedia.org/wiki/NumPy) (see also [NumPy for MatLab users](https://numpy.org/doc/stable/user/numpy-for-matlab-users.html) and [Python for R users](http://blog.hackerearth.com/how-can-r-users-learn-python-for-data-science)).
 6. Make sure to follow our [coding style guidelines](#coding-style-guidelines).
 7. Commit your changes to your branch with [useful, descriptive commit messages](https://chris.beams.io/posts/git-commit/): Remember these are publicly visible and should still make sense a few months ahead in time.
 While developing, you can keep using the GitHub issue you're working on as a place for discussion.
 [Refer to your commits](https://stackoverflow.com/questions/8910271/how-can-i-reference-a-commit-in-an-issue-comment-on-github) when discussing specific lines of code.
 8. If you want to add a dependency on another library, or re-use code you found somewhere else, have a look at [these guidelines](#dependencies-and-reusing-code).

-### C. Merging your changes with liionpack
+### C. Merging your changes with JellyBamm

 9. [Test your code!](#testing)
-10. liionpack has online documentation at http://liionpack.readthedocs.io/.
+10. JellyBamm has online documentation at http://JellyBamm.readthedocs.io/.
 To make sure any new methods or classes you added show up there, please read the [documentation](#documentation) section.
 11. If you added a major new feature, perhaps it should be showcased in an [example notebook](#example-notebooks).
-12. When you feel your code is finished, or at least warrants serious discussion, run the [pre-commit checks](#pre-commit-checks) and then create a [pull request](https://help.github.com/articles/about-pull-requests/) (PR) on [liionpack's GitHub page](https://github.com/pybamm-team/liionpack).
+12. When you feel your code is finished, or at least warrants serious discussion, run the [pre-commit checks](#pre-commit-checks) and then create a [pull request](https://help.github.com/articles/about-pull-requests/) (PR) on [JellyBamm's GitHub page](https://github.com/pybamm-team/JellyBamm).
 13. Once a PR has been created, it will be reviewed by any member of the community.
 Changes might be suggested which you can make by simply adding new commits to the branch.
-When everything's finished, someone with the right GitHub permissions will merge your changes into liionpack main repository.
+When everything's finished, someone with the right GitHub permissions will merge your changes into JellyBamm main repository.

 ## Coding style guidelines

-liionpack follows the [PEP8 recommendations](https://www.python.org/dev/peps/pep-0008/) for coding style.
+JellyBamm follows the [PEP8 recommendations](https://www.python.org/dev/peps/pep-0008/) for coding style.
 These are very common guidelines, and community tools have been developed to check how well projects implement them.

 ### Flake8

 We use [flake8](http://flake8.pycqa.org/en/latest/) to check our PEP8 adherence.
-To try this on your system, navigate to the liionpack directory in a console and type
+To try this on your system, navigate to the JellyBamm directory in a console and type

 ```bash
 flake8